 Short and Sweet Summary: If you’ve just been existing and not really enjoying life, it’s time for a change.
 Shake things up and get out of your grief funk by following these foolproof ways to alleviate grief and actually start living again.
 You deserve this.

-It’s safe to say that most widows go through a period of time post-death in which they have no idea how they got from one moment/day to the next.
+It’s safe to say that most widows go through a period post-death in which they do not understand how they got from one moment/day to the next.
 You’re floating.
 There’s no manual to teach us how to go from mental anguish to accepting reality.
-How to start living instead of just existing.
+How to live instead of just existing.

 Just existing is about all you can do in the beginning.
 Those first few months and possibly years after your spouse dies are filled with confusion, anger, fear and a whole host of mixed-up, discombobulated thoughts and actions.

 The struggle is real.
 And living in a world not of your choosing is sheer torture.
 Do you also carry guilt for not doing more/knowing more/caring more?